lakshya-sharmaa/lakshya-sharmaa/README.md

 Hello!
 Welcome to my GitHub profile.
-I am passionate about coding and technology.
+CS student with love for all things AI, Fintech, cybersecurity blockchain & IoT.
+In my free time, you'll find me creating Art or DOMINATING at Badminton

 ## Skills and Technologies